Daylight saving time: When do we turn back the clocks?

 But did you know?
 It’s possible this is one of the last times clocks fall back.
 On March 15, the U.S. Senate unanimously passed the Sunshine Protection Act, a bill to make daylight saving time a year-round thing.

-To become law, the bill would next have to pass in the U.S. House of Representatives and then onto Pres.
-Joe Biden’s desk for approval.
+To become law, the bill would next have to pass in the U.S. House of Representatives and then onto President Joe Biden’s desk for approval.

 While Rep. Frank Pallone Jr. (D-N.J.) chairman of the House Energy and Commerce Committee, recently told the Hill the switch isn’t a huge priority, they are trying to work on it.